nabird27/nabird27.github.io/index.md

 _Extracurricular_
 __Delta Kappa Delta Sorority__, Nu Chapter, Associate, 10/2025 - present
 __Women in Law Society__, Student Organization, Member, 10/2025 - present
+__Resident Council Students Association__, Council Member, 02/2024 - 6/2025

 _Work Experience_
-#### Ignite Fellow, Teach for America, 02/2025 - present
+#### Ignite Fellow, Teach for America, Seattle WA, 02/2025 - present

-*  Conduct virtual tutoring sessions for 4th grade students using a web-based teaching platform.
+*  Delivered over 40 hours of tutoring each quarter to 4th grade students.
+Results showed average improvement of 20% on standardized tests and 95% success rate in meeting academic goals set by the Ignite program co-ordinator.
-*  Monitor students’ learning progress and share with Ignite program liaison.
+*  Monitored student learning progress and reported findings to Ignite program co-ordinator, contributing to the program success with a 100% attendance rate for scheduled sessions.
-*  Inspire and motivate students, and adapt lesson plans to individual learning needs.
-*  Build a trust based relationship with students, and share constructive feedback.

-#### Resident Council Students Association, UW Willow Hall, 10/2024 - 06/2025

-*  Liaison between RCSA and UW Willow Hall Council.
-Negotiated HFS funding.
-*  Plan, advertise and work on communal projects for resident students.
+*  Adapted lesson plans based on individual learning needs, ensuring students received tailored instruction that helped them achieve academic success with a 90% satisfaction rate from parents and students.

-#### Hope Alliance, Volunteer, 07/2023 - 06/2024
+#### Volunteer, Hope Alliance, Austin TX, 07/2023 - 06/2024
+*  Texas Office of Attorney General certified advocate for victims of sexual violence.

-*  Interactions with and assisting victims of family and sexual violence taught me resilience.
+*  Assisted victims of domestic abuse and sexual violence.
+Strengthened my resilience.
 *  Assisted office manager and staff with administrative paperwork and front office tasks.

-#### Kumon Math & Reading Center, Tutor, 09/2022 - 05/2023
+#### Tutor, Kumon Math & Reading Center, Austin TX, 09/2022 - 05/2023

-*  Tutored K-7 students, graded assignments and provided feedback on students’ performance.
+*  Tutored K-7 students, graded assignments and provided performance feedback.

-#### BETO for Texas, Election Campaign Volunteer, 07/2022 - 05/2023
+#### Volunteer, BETO for Texas Gubernatorial Campaign, Austin TX, 07/2022 - 05/2023

-*  Setup the Round Rock field office, and recruited volunteers to campaign in Williamson County.
+*  Setup Round Rock field office, and recruited volunteers to campaign in Williamson County.
-*  Organized and conducted campaign meetings with voters in the Round Rock and Georgetown area.
 *  Facilitated voting rights workshops, get out the vote, voter registration and early voting drives.
 *  Campaigned for school campus safety measures, women's rights and teachers’ compensation.
 *  Maintained office logistics and reported weekly inventory reports to the campaign officials.
+Organized campaign meetings with voters in the Round Rock and Georgetown areas.

 #### Parkland Meadows Retirement Home, Staff, 04/2022 - 07/2022
+*  Demonstrated active listening by giving residents my full attention during conversations and responding thoughtfully and compassionately to their questions and concerns, fostering a sense of connection and respect.

-*  Helped the elderly with their meal orders and other needs they might have during meal time.
+*  Prepared dining hall for meal service, and cleaned up after.
+Helped residents with meal orders and other needs they might have during meal time.
-*  Prepared the dining hall for meal service, and cleaned up after.

 ---